undergroundwires/CEH-in-bullet-points/chapters/16-cloud-computing/container-security.md

 - **Immutable designs make it difficult to inject malware**
   - As persistance is usually separated away from the container
 - **Automatic generation makes it faster to pick up and promote security patches**
-  - Automated CI/CD pipelines make updaying libraries/OS much quicker than manual.
+  - Automated CI/CD pipelines make updating libraries/OS much quicker than manual
 - **Well-defined APIs enables easier anomaly detection**
   - Developers often create APIs to communicate with containers
   - Makes it easy to create a reference model for what is normal inside an application, so anything outside of that is an anomaly.
 We can automatically detect any anomalies